samuelkchoi/EECS120B/Lab 3/README.md

 # 3.
 *A household has a digital combination deadbolt lock system on the doorway.
 The system has buttons on a keypad.
 Button 'X' connects to PA0, 'Y' to PA1, and '#' to PA2.
 Pressing and releasing '#', then pressing 'Y', should unlock the door by setting PB0 to 1.
 Any other sequence fails to unlock.
 Pressing a button from inside the house (PA7) locks the door (PB0=0).
 For debugging purposes, give each state a number, and always write the current state to PORTC (consider using the enum state variable).
 Also, be sure to check that only one button is pressed at a time.*

- # 4.
- *Extend the above door so that it can also be locked by entering the earlier code.*